mobxjs/mobx/docs/refguide/autorun.md

 ---
-title: Introduction to reactions
+title: Run side-effects with reactions
-sidebar_label: Introduction to reactions
+sidebar_label: Run side-effects with reactions
 hide_title: true
 ---

 <script async type="text/javascript" src="//cdn.carbonads.com/carbon.js?serve=CEBD4KQ7&placement=mobxjsorg" id="_carbonads_js"></script>

-# Introduction to Reactions
+# Run side-effects with reactions

 Reactions are an important concept to understand as it is where everything in MobX comes together.
 The goal of reactions is to model side-effects that happen automatically.